English (Joint Honours)

 - This degree will change the way that you think: you will encounter a wide range of literature from across the globe, studied in the context of perspective-altering theories concerning identity, desire, cultural politics and the nature of reality itself

 - English at the University of Derby has consistently been highly rated by students in the National Student Satisfaction Survey.
 BA (Hons.)
 English achieved 100% overall satisfaction in 2016

 - You will explore fascinating aspects of the subject, including classical myth, the evolution of fantasy, the representation of crime, the legacy of Empire, cultural politics, existentialist writing, blasphemy and censorship

-- The course equips you with the skills and knowledge you need for excellent career prospects in fields ranging from teaching, journalism and publishing to acting and arts administration
+- The course equips you with the skills and knowledge you need for excellent career prospects in fields ranging from teaching, journalism and publishing to arts administration

 - Our teaching team is made up of experts who are passionate about the subject and dedicated to your success: in the latest National Student Survey, 95% of students praised our staff for the quality of their teaching

-- You can benefit from work-based learning projects, study visits to cultural and heritage institutions, and an inspirational programme of guest speakers
+- You can benefit from work-based learning projects, study visits to cultural and heritage institutions, as well as lectures and seminars conducted by guest speakers

 - Our assessment strategy is designed to produce confident, articulate and independent graduates.
 As well as essays, you will be assessed on your participation in seminars and your ability to lead them

 - We also place great emphasis on developing your research skills, providing options to produce conference papers and independent projects in the second and third year

 - There is the opportunity to study for a semester in one of our American partner universities